notadeejay/rbc-training/data/Week 1 Day 2/01__Intro To Lecture__Lecture.md

 ## Goal

-Today we'll be learning the basics of HTML, and how to use our code editor, Brackets.
+Today we'll be learning the basics of HTML, and how to use our code editor, Atom.

 ## Teacher Notes